 This proposal has been informed by further work with young people and parents to add additional detail to the service models and to reflect on the design work completed by the community organisations and other partners.

-Six organisations have been instrumental in forming a task and finish group that has enabled this proposal to be created.
 You are able to visit their website’s by clicking on the logo’s.